Michelle39140/Belly-Button-Biodiversity/README.md

 **Languages**: JavaScript, Python, HTML, CSS

-**Packages**: Plotly.js, D3.js; pandas, sqlalchemy, flask  **Framework**: bootstrap
+**Packages**: Plotly.js, D3.js; pandas, sqlalchemy, flask.   **Framework**: bootstrap

 **Deployed on**: Heroku

 ### The website is live here: https://bellybuttondiversity-wf.herokuapp.com/

-The following charts will be renbered for the sample user selected :
+The following charts will be rendered for the user selected sample:

 * PIE chart: displays the top 10 microbial species.